 In my recipe, orange is used in three parts:

-- I like using a vegetable peeler to get the zest.
+- Using a vegetable peeler to get the zest.
 Make sure you just peel the orange-coloured part of the skin and avoid peeling off the white part which tastes a little bitter.
 Julienne the zest before adding to the oil along with fresh chilli, ginger and garlic.

-- Squeeze the juice out and use some to marinate the beef.
+- Squeeze the juice out and use half to marinate the beef.
 Not only does it add flavour, it also helps to tenderize the meat thanks to its acidic element.

-- Fresh orange juice is also used in the sauce (with soy sauce, corn starch, sesame oil, etc.) which is added at the end of the cooking process to give the beef a shiny and flavoursome coating.
+- The other half of the juice is used in the sauce (with soy sauce, corn starch, sesame oil, etc.) which is added at the end of the cooking process to give the beef a shiny and flavoursome coating.

 I love all things spicy!
-So I put quite a lot of fresh chilli (red and green) in my orange beef.
+So I put quite a lot of fresh chillies (red and green) in my orange beef.
 It balances the overall flavour of the dish and makes it more visually appetizing (you know that I always eat with my eyes first).
-A tip for you: if you love it extra hot, include the seeds of the chilli instead of discarding them.
+If you love it extra hot, include the seeds of the chilli instead of discarding them.

 A final note on the beef: like cooking my favourite Black pepper beef, you need to stir fry the beef twice.
 Please make sure you work quickly and avoid overcooking:

-The 1st time: Dish out the beef immediately after it becomes pale (still pink inside).
+- The 1st time: Fry marinated beef in oil.
+Once it becomes pale (still pink inside), dish out immediately.

-The 2nd time: Give everything a quick stir to combine before you pour in the sauce.
-As soon as the sauce turns thick and the beef is evenly coated, remove the wok from the heat.
+- The 2nd time: Put the fried beef back to the wok when other ingredients has been fried.
+Give everything a quick stir then pour in the sauce.
+As soon as the sauce thickens, remove the wok from the heat.